Are you creating fan art, or wondering where the line for using stock photos in your work on enter is drawn?

 If you have a commercial license for depicting trademarked characters, documentation must be shown upon request.

 🚨 A short note on copyright and trademarks

 You are responsible for reading up on relevant copyright and trademarks before minting fan art.
 While we can guide you in the right direction, our very best advice will always be:

 If you are not 100% sure, don't do it!

-The fan art you see on enter.art, is usually from artists who are very well informed on the topic and work within the frames; or artists with a license or collaboration with the copyright owner.
+The fan art you see on enter.market, is usually from projects who are very well informed on the topic and work within the frames; or artists with a license or collaboration with the copyright owner.
 Do your own research!